 No pharmacokinetic data are available in patients with impaired renal or hepatic function.

-No specific studies have been conducted with intravenous ustekinumab in elderly or paediatric patients.
+No specific studies have been conducted with intravenous ustekinumab in elderly or paediatric patients weighing less than 40 kg.

 In patients with Crohn’s disease and ulcerative colitis, variability in ustekinumab clearance was affected by body weight, serum albumin level, sex, and antibody to ustekinumab status while body weight was the main covariate affecting the volume of distribution.
 Additionally in Crohn’s disease, clearance was affected by C-reactive protein, TNF antagonist failure status and race (Asian versus non-Asian).
 The impact of these covariates was within ±20% of the typical or reference value of the respective PK parameter, thus dose adjustment is not warranted for these covariates.
 Concomitant use of immunomodulators did not have a significant impact on ustekinumab disposition.